-IGNITE is an invite-only accelerator program for medtech entrepreneurs, designed and supported by the medtech industry.
+IGNITE is an accelerator program for medtech entrepreneurs, designed and supported by the medtech industry.
 Through three-months of intensive programming access to on-demand content and one-on-one work with an industry mentor, the program accelerates the founder’s journey during the most vulnerable stage of their company’s lifecycle.

 IGNITE was originally launched in 2004 and ran for 10 years, producing a number of notable alumni, including Jim Biggins, founder and CEO of Access Vascular and John McDonough, founder, president and CEO of T2Biosystems.